Canoe Country Outfitters: Bill Rom

 Bill Rom's parents immigrated to the United States from Yugoslavia, now Slovenia, in the late 1800s.
 Bill Rom was born in 1917 on the edge of the wilderness in the Ely, Minnesota, area.
 Except for short periods when he was in school and the military, he lived there all of his life.
-After serving in the Navy during World War II, he married Barbara Berlin of Kent, Washington, and together they started Canoe Country Outfitters in 1946.
+After serving in the Navy during World War II, he married Barbara Berlin of Kent, Washington, and together they started Bill Rom's Canoe Country Outfitters in 1946.
 Rom associated with then-dean Sigurd Olson when he went to college and credited Olson with "inspiring his passion for the preservation of wilderness".

 William N. Rom published Canoe Country Wilderness in 1987 chronicling his ventures to all of the 1200 canoeable lakes in the Quetico Provincial Park and additional 1200 lakes in the Boundary Waters Canoe Area Wilderness.
 He was a professional canoe guide from 1959 to 1968.
 He also canoed the border route to Lake Superior along the 9-mile Grand Portage, canoed around Hunter's Island in 40 hours, and completed the Ely-Atikokan 100-mile Canoe Race through the wilderness in a best time of 19 hours.
 He was a guide for a Hudson Bay canoe trip down the Albany River, paddled 1517 miles from the Peace River, Alberta, to Fort Chipewyan across Lake Athabasca and down the Churchill River to Hudson Bay, and canoed 300 miles of the Back River in Northwest Territories (now Nunavut).

 Rom and his friend (and later employee) Bill Magie were outspoken activists for the preservation of the BWCAW.
 Rom incurred the wrath of many for taking positions for banning or reductions of motorized access, cans and bottles in what is now the BWCAW.
 Both Rom and Magie were avid seaplane pilots however they advocated for noise controlling legislation that regulated seaplane altitudes.
 After a valve replacement, Bill Rom hiked the Kekekabic Trail, a 46-mile hike, in a few days to prove his fitness to the FAA and retain his pilot's license.
 Later he also had a fly-in camp on Lake Harris in southern Ontario.

 He testified with Sigurd Olson against logging in the Superior Roadless Area in 1964 at the Selke Commission in Ely, MN.
 He organized a 1970 Earth Day Symposium at Northrup Auditorium at the University of Minnesota including Bill Magie and Clayton Rudd (editor, The Naturalist) on the Boundary Waters Canoe Area.
 In 1978, he testified for the Boundary Waters Canoe Area Wilderness Bill on the impact of canoe outfitting on the regional economy.